gauntface/web-push-book/content/subscribing-a-user.md

 ## Requesting Permission

-We've registered our service worker and are ready to subscribe the user, the next step is to get permission from the user to send them push messages.
+We've registered our service worker and are ready to subscribe the user; the next step is to get permission from the user to send them push messages.

-The API for getting permission is relatively simple, the downside is that the API [recently changed from taking a callback to returning a Promise](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission).
-The problem with this, is that we can't tell what version of the API is implemented by the current browser, so you have to implement both and handle both.
+The API for getting permission is relatively simple, although the API [recently changed from taking a callback to returning a Promise](https://developer.mozilla.org/en-US/docs/Web/API/Notification/requestPermission).
+The problem with this is that we can't tell what version of the API is implemented by the current browser, so you have to implement both and handle both.

 ```js
 {{< inline-file "demos/node-server/frontend/app.js" "request-permission" >}}